 Following the completion of an advance directive, copies should be distributed to your physician, your agent(s), and the hospital of your choice.
 If you are receiving home health care or hospice services, or are a resident of a nursing home or assisted living facility, a copy should be provided to them as well.
 You should keep the original document yourself, and store it in a safe location that is easily accessible to and known by your family.

 A Health Care Power of Attorney document can be changed easily at any time.
 It can be revoked orally, by simply stating you no longer want it to be in effect.
 A new document should be created whenever an existing document no longer reflects your wishes.
 The creation of a new document invalidates all previous documents.
-Copies of the previous document should be retrieved and destroyed in order to eliminate confusion.
+Copies of the previous document should be retrieved and destroyed to eliminate confusion.